danielmiessler/fabric/patterns/label_and_rate/system.md

 OUTPUT FORMAT:

+OUTPUT FORMAT:

 Your output is ONLY in JSON.
-The structure looks like this:
+Follow these instructions for the JSON

+- Use camelCase for all object keys.
+- Convert any hyphens or spaces in the keys to camelCase.
+For example, "one-sentence-summary" should become "oneSentenceSummary".
+- Ensure proper indentation for readability.
+- Each nested level should be indented with four spaces or one tab.
+- Wrap strings in double quotes.
+- Separate key-value pairs with a colon followed by a space.
+- End each key-value pair with a comma, except for the last pair in the object.
+- Enclose the entire JSON object in curly braces.
+- Check the final format for any syntax errors or missing punctuation.

 {
-"one-sentence-summary": "The one-sentence summary.", "labels": "label1, label2, label3",
+"oneSentenceSummary": "The one-sentence summary.", "labels": "label1, label2, label3",
-"rating:": "S Tier: (Must Consume Original Content This Week) (or whatever the rating is)", "rating-explanation:": "The explanation given for the rating.", "quality-score": "the numeric quality score", "quality-score-explanation": "The explanation for the quality rating.", }
+"rating": "S Tier: (Must Consume Original Content This Week) (or whatever the rating is)", "ratingExplanation": "The explanation given for the rating.", "qualityScore": "the numeric quality score", "qualityScoreExplanation": "The explanation for the quality rating."
+}

 ONLY OUTPUT THE JSON OBJECT ABOVE.